kaiyanyeo/addressbook-level3/doc/DeveloperGuide.md

 1. User requests to list tags
 2. AddressBook shows a list of tags
 3. User requests to rename a specific tag
-4. AddressBook renames the tag <br>
+4. AddressBook renames the tag and displays message "Tag successfully renamed" <br>
 Use case ends.

 **Extensions**